Why is it easier to balance a bike in motion?

 Reason #1: While moving, the rider can steer to correct a fall.

-The main reason why it is easier to balance on a moving bike is because steering allows the rider to correct a fall.
+The main reason why it is easier to balance on a moving bike is that steering allows the rider to correct any potential falls.

 Diagram showing an aerial view of a bike.
 The diagram labels the front wheel (contact point 1), handlebars, a red circle indicating the rider's weight, and the back wheel (contact point 2).
 The whole diagram is labeled "Stable bike."

-If the bike starts to tip to one side, the rider's weight is no longer positioned over the two points of contact, and the force of gravity starts to pull them and the bike down.
+If the bike starts to tip to one side, the rider's weight is no longer positioned over the two points of contact, and gravity starts to pull them and the bike down.
 At this point, the rider needs to do something to rebalance the bike.

 What must the rider do?
 Steer!
 If the bike starts to fall to the left, the rider must turn the front wheel to the left as well.
-This movement will reposition the front wheel contact point under the rider's weight, which is currently leaning left.
+This movement will reposition the front wheel contact point under the rider's weight, which is currently leaning left, allowing the rider to maintain balance.

 By turning into the lean, the front wheel realigns under the rider's center of weight, spanning across the two points of contact.
 Consequently, the back tire adjusts to the right.
 Steering into the fall, therefore, realigns the two contact points to be under the weight of the rider and allows them to stay balanced.

-The ability to steer is absolutely critical to remaining balanced on a bike.
+The ability to steer is crucial for balancing a bike.
 Why is this so much harder when a bike is still?
 There's no momentum.
 If you try to steer a bike while it is completely stopped, the front tire will not move under the center of your weight as the bike has no momentum.
 The faster the bike moves, the less steering is required, making it easier to maintain balance.

 Experienced riders at this point might be saying, "But I'm special!
 I can balance my bike while waiting at a stoplight like a pro!"
 Congrats!
 But you're not balancing while completely still.